The Building Blocks of Photography - next course TBA

 Where will the course take place?

-The classes will take place at the Red Mountain Multigenerational Center.
+The classes usually take place in East Mesa at the Red Mountain Multigenerational Center.
 The Center is located just off Power Road in Mesa at 7550 East Adobe Street, Mesa AZ 85207

 What will I need to bring to class?